ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Rendezvous: The action of establishing a peer-to-peer connection with a Remote Endpoint.
 It simultaneously attempts to initiate a connection to a Remote Endpoint whilst listening for an incoming connection from that endpoint.
-This corresponds, for example, to a TCP simultaneous open
-  {{?RFC0793}}.
 The process of identifying options for the connection, such as resolution of the Remote Endpoint, occurs during the Rendezvous call.
-  As with Listeners, the set of local paths and endpoints is contrained by Selection Properties.
+  As with Listeners, the set of local paths and endpoints is constrained by Selection Properties.
 If successful, the Rendezvous call returns a Connection object to represent the established peer-to-peer connection.
+  The processes by which connections are initiated during a Rendezvous action will depend on the set of Local and Remote Endpoints configured on the Preconnection.
+For example, if the Local and Remote Endpoints are TCP host candidates, then a TCP simultaneous open {{?RFC0793}} will be performed.
+  However, if the set of Local Endpoints includes server reflexive candidates, such as those provided by STUN, a Rendezvous action will race candidates in the style of the ICE algorithm {{?RFC8445}} to perform NAT binding discovery and initiate a peer-to-peer connection.

 ### Data Transfer Objects and Actions {#datatransfer}